breatheco-de/content/src/content/lesson/debugging-css-code.md

 #### Follow these steps to fix the error

-Open the developer tools `elements`
+Open the developer tools `elements`.
 Click on the HTML tag you want to inspect.
 Look at the `style` tab, which shows the styles applied to the element.
 Check if your selector and rules are on the list of styles applied to the tag.